 It may be necessary to duplicate the current ocean outfall pipe as development within the northwest corridor increases.
-As such, Water Corporation has retained a portion of the area reserved Public Purpose for future construction purposes.
+As such, Water Corporation has retained a portion of the area reserved 'Public Purpose' for future construction purposes.
 Subject to the full build out, Water Corporation reserves the right to review the extent of the reservation required and potentially reduce or increase as necessary.

 Water Corporation will consider temporary compatible land uses within the Ocean Outfall Site on an interim basis, subject to WAPC development approval.

-The outfall site may be developed with a range of commercial, recreational, civic and cultural land uses.
+The Ocean Outfall Site may be developed with a range of commercial, recreational, civic and cultural land uses.
 Rezoning is not required for compatible interim land uses provided they do not prejudice the Water Corporation's operational requirements for the Ocean Outfall Site.

-Initial subdivision application for the ACNLSP area will create the Ocean Outfall Site as a super lot, reflecting the future MRS Public Purpose reservation.
+Initial subdivision application for the ACVLSP area will create the Ocean Outfall Site as a super lot, reflecting the future MRS 'Public Purpose' reservation.

-In the longer term, once the Ocean Outfall pipe has been duplicated, it will be necessary to integrate the Ocean Outfall site with the surrounding area.
-Any future development, post duplication of the ocean outfall pipe, will be subject to rezoning and normal planning requirements, including provision of a foreshore reserve as per State Planning Policy 2.6.
+In the longer term, once the Ocean Outfall pipe has been duplicated, it will be necessary to integrate the Ocean Outfall Site with the surrounding area.
+Any future development, post duplication of the Ocean Outfall pipe, will be subject to rezoning and normal planning requirements, including provision of a foreshore reserve as per SPP 2.6.